Delta Gold Business Card review – Huge 70,000 mile offer for a limited time

-If you frequently fly with Delta, it’s a good card to consider because it offers a first checked bag free, priority boarding and a 20% rebate for inflight purchases.
-Even if you don’t fly with Delta often, it can be great choice because Delta’s SkyTeam partners can help you fly to many destinations all over the world, or you can redeem these miles during one of Delta’s award sales to get even more bang for your buck.
+If you frequently fly with Delta, it’s a good card to consider because it offers a first checked bag free, priority boarding and a 20% rebate for inflight purchases on Delta flights.
+Even if you don’t, it can be great choice because Delta’s SkyTeam partners can help you fly to many destinations all over the world, or you can redeem these miles during one of Delta’s award sales to get even more bang for your buck.

-You can apply for the Gold Delta SkyMiles Business Credit Card from American Express here.
-Here’s our Gold Delta SkyMiles Business Credit Card review.
+You can apply for the Delta SkyMiles Gold Business Credit Card here.

-That’s enough miles for a low-level round-trip economy flight to Europe or multiple trips around the US, but we’ve also seen Delta selling flights as far away as Australia for only 44,000 miles round-trip with its flash award sales.
+That’s enough miles for a one-way coach flight to Europe or multiple short hops around the U.S., but we’ve also seen Delta selling flights as far away as Australia for only 44,000 miles round-trip with its flash award sales.
 If you’re able to save your miles for one of these deals, you’ll end up with a much better value for your Delta miles.

 At minimum, this welcome bonus is worth $700 in Delta flights when you book using Pay With Miles.
 Amex Delta card holders have this option to book paid flights using their miles at a rate of 1 cent each with no blackout dates, so it’s worth considering if you aren’t flexible with your travel dates or can’t find award seats.

-The Gold Delta SkyMiles Business Credit Card has a $95 annual fee that’s waived for the first year.
+The Delta SkyMiles Gold Business Card has a $99 annual fee that’s waived for the first year.
 In exchange for that, you get a number of elite-like perks with Delta that will make your travel much more enjoyable.
 The good news is that most of these benefits are linked to your SkyMiles account, so you don’t need to use your card when purchasing airfare to get these perks.

 You and up to eight companions traveling on the same reservation will enjoy a first checked bag free, a savings of $30 per bag.

-Receive 20% back in the form of a statement credit when you use your Gold Delta SkyMiles Business Credit Card for inflight purchases on Delta (not including Wi-Fi).
+Receive 20% back in the form of a statement credit when you use your Delta SkyMiles Gold Business Card for inflight purchases on Delta (not including Wi-Fi).

-When you use your Gold Delta SkyMiles Business Credit Card to pay for a car rental, you’ll get secondary car rental insurance coverage up to $50,000 if your car is damaged or stolen.
+When you use your Delta SkyMiles Gold Business Card to pay for a car rental, you’ll get secondary car rental insurance coverage up to $50,000 if your car is damaged or stolen.
 Here are important details and restrictions.